nmaterise/VSLQ/README.md

           unitary and Lindblad loss examples
     * jaynes_cummings.py
         - Uses the base_cqed_mops class to validate QuTip examples

+### Lindblad Equation, superket
+    * mesolve_super_test.py
+        - Runs time-independent and time-dependent tests of the Lindblad master equation in the superket / superoperator formalism
+        - Exercises both fourth order explicit Runge-Kutta and implicit midpoint integrators
+        - Both implementations use a naive dense matrix representation for all operators and state superkets

 ### VSLQ Dynamics
     * vslq_lossy_tests.py